 Please read the NPS safety message for ‘strenuous’ Joshua Tree hikes.

-Duration: It took us 3 hours to complete the Ryan Mountain hike with our kids (aged 4 & 6), and 3.75 hours including breaks.
+Duration: It took us 3 hours to complete the Ryan Mountain hike in Joshua Tree NP with kids (aged 4 & 6), and 3.75 hours including breaks.
 This is pretty much bang-on to our normal hiking pace with the kids.

 Hikers without kids can expect to complete the Ryan Mountain trail in about 90-120 minutes.